FIRESTATION 7 > CIVIC

 CM@Risk

-• This project was included in the Mentor-Protégé program with MWBE, and student mentorships with Dudley High School.
+This project was part of the Mentor-Protégé program with MWBE and included student mentorships with Dudley High School.

 Firehouse Station Design Award